rcardona-os/nebius-project/README.md

 - creating [profile](https://docs.nebius.com/cli/reference/profile/create)

+Notes:
-Note: Choose the defaults for this lab, and particulAarly choose "Federation" if setting up Nebius CLI for personal interactive use.
+- Choose the defaults for this lab, and particularly choose "Federation" if setting up Nebius CLI for personal interactive use.
+- An alias "nb" has been created, this point to the "nebius" command.

 ```bash
 $ nb profile create